kvpb/.files/readme.md

 #### &nbsp;&nbsp;`.macosx`, `.osx` & `.macos`

 - [x] Reorganize the scripts into 3 parts:
-  - [x] First-party: System-wide & user-specific preferences
+  - [x] First-party: System-wide and user-specific preferences
   - [x] Second-party: User-specific filesystem customs
-  - [x] Third-party: System-wide & user-specific xenogenetic software & preferences
+  - [x] Third-party: System-wide and user-specific xenogenetic software and preferences
-- [x] Reorganize the scripts by layers (my 3 parts: from firmware, kernel and drivers to applications, from important to trivial and from open standard to closed proprietary).
+- [x] Reorganize the scripts by layers (my 3 parts: from firmware, kernel and drivers to applications, from important to trivial and from open standard to closed proprietary)
+- [x] Remove the ACOS conf scripts that don't matter, and add those that do

 - - -